 Of course, it is important that you rinse the vinegar off before placing the device back in your mouth.
 Those who do get a hint of the vinegar should relax because it is temporary.
 You can also go the extra mile, and add a little baking soda to the mixture for added cleaning power.
 The baking soda helps lift residue that might be stuck on the aligners, making it easier to clean off.

-These are just some of the ways you can clean your Invisalign aligners.
+These are just some of the ways for cleaning your Invisalign aligners.
 Of course, there are other ways to do this, and you can talk to your orthodontic specialist about additional tips to ensure that your aligners are as clean as they should be.
 You are also encouraged to call Dr. Gluck or his team to help clarify any questions you have about your aligners because it is always better to be safe than sorry.
 You can contact us here or use the phone number below.

 Phone: 615 269 5903